Originally published June 17, 2022

 The importance of small businesses today

 If there is one thing that the modern world shares with previous civilizations, it’s this — small businesses are the cornerstone of a buoyant economy.
 Countries with the highest GDPs have historically seen significant contributions from small and medium-scale businesses.
 Small businesses provide a counterweight to the powerful and politically connected.
-While few small businesses owners rise to fame, their combined power moves economies, lifts entire populations from poverty, and spreads freedom and opportunities to neighboring countries.
+While few small business owners rise to fame, their combined power moves economies, lifts entire populations from poverty, and spreads freedom and opportunities to neighboring countries.

 Statistics speak for themselves